I am offering both face to face (in person) and online therapy sessions.

 Given the current circumstances with the coronavirus pandemic, the topic of online therapy has become more relevant than ever.
 Until now, online therapy has been a popular choice mostly amongst people who are: in geographic areas where in-person therapy is not accessible; busy with commitments and family life and do not have the time to travel to the therapy room; and expats all over the world, who are looking for UK-based therapists.

-As of lately, I have been approached by a larger number of prospective clients from the UK and worldwide, who asked several questions about online therapy, its benefits and potential drawbacks.
+As of late, I have been approached by a larger number of prospective clients from the UK and worldwide, who asked several questions about online therapy, its benefits and potential drawbacks.

 With the premise that online therapy is as effective as in-person therapy, I hope that in the F.A.Q. section below you will get your questions answered.
 If not, please feel to contact me here.